 Zachary Kaminsky , PhD

-He received his PhD from the University of Toronto in 2008 and trained in one of the first labs studying epigenetics in psychiatry.
-In 2010, as psychiatry faculty at Johns Hopkins University, Dr. Kaminsky developed a research program using genome-wide DNA methylation microarrays to study CNS and peripheral samples in postpartum depression (PPD), suicide, and PTSD, generating some of the first and most widely replicating epigenetic biomarkers in psychiatry.
+Dr. Kaminsky received his PhD from the University of Toronto in 2008 and trained in one of the first labs studying epigenetics in psychiatry.
+In 2010, he developed a research program at Johns Hopkins using genome-wide DNA methylation microarrays to study brain and peripheral samples in PPD, suicide, and PTSD, generating some of the first epigenetic biomarkers in psychiatry.